General information

 -

-Available archival data
+Available archival data and references

 - SGR/AXP: McGill Online Magnetar Catalog + recent announcements